It’s beneficial, cost effective and brings home what every business desires:

 The Price is VERY Reasonable: Unlike so many team building exercises or consultant-led deliveries, Dutchman is easy to deliver and is sold a one-time cost with no participant fees, annual licenses or certification costs.
 It is designed for unlimited use and comes in several versions (and can also be rented).

-- For most organizations, one of our versions supporting 18 or 24 people should make solid economic sense.
+- For most organizations, one of our versions supporting 24 or 36 people should make solid economic sense.
+The cost is the total cost, there are no other costs involved.

 - LD-6 is $2895 for up to 36 players.

-- The Professional Version is $6995 for unlimited numbers
+- The Professional Version is $9995 for unlimited players and unlimited deliveries.

 - Rental starts at $1200.